Barhoumi-Nawres/Monitoring-temperature-with-Yocto-as-a-build-system-/README.md

 ## About recipe virtual/kernel

-## ...
-1. git config --global http.postBuffer 157286400

-    Purpose: Increase the buffer size used by Git during HTTP transfers.
-    Effect: Allows downloading or uploading larger files at once (here, up to 150 MB).

-2. git config --global pack.window 1

-    Purpose: Reduce the compression window size for files in Git.
-    Effect: Git will use less memory for compressing files, which can improve performance on some systems.

-3. git config --global core.compression 0

-    Purpose: Disable file compression in Git.
-    Effect: Speeds up Git operations by reducing CPU usage but uses more disk space.

-4. bitbake virtual/kernel -c do_fetch

-    Purpose: Download the necessary sources for the Linux kernel in a Yocto project.
-    Effect: Fetches the files required to build the kernel.

-## ...

 git config --global http.postBuffer 157286400
 (/ 1.
 But : Augmenter la taille du tampon utilisé par Git lors des transferts HTTP.